Metro Early College High School: Basics

-The Metro High School is operated by the Educational Council, a confederation of the 16 public school districts in Franklin County.
+The Metro High School is operated by the Educational Council, a confederation of the 16 public school districts in Franklin County under Metro founder, Marcy Raymond.
 Their mascot is monarchs.
 Students attending Metro are concurrently enrolled in their home district and remain a part of the public school system in Franklin County.
 This means that the students of Metro are able to participate in events at their home high school while still completing coursework at the Metro school.

 The Metro Institute of Technology (MIT) was the sister school of MECHS.
 MIT was formed in 2015 as a technology focused STEM school, and as a way to host Metro's 5-year program.
 It shared campus with Franklin University on the upper and lower floor of Phillips Hall.
 It closed in 2017.

 MIT shared many of the same educational goals and procedures as MECHS, but was focused in the five year College Credit Plus program.
 As of 2016, this distinction was lost when MECHS implemented this same program into the main school.
 Both MECHS and MIT were also technology centric, making both schools extremely similar.
 After MIT closed its doors in 2017, all students had the option to switch to MECHS.

-Starting with the 2018–2019 school year, Metro received an Early College High School exemption from College Credit Plus, allowing for more flexibility and class options.
+Starting with the 2011–2012 school year, Metro received an Early College High School exemption from College Credit Plus, allowing for more flexibility and class options.
 Both the Middle and High School have J-Term, a chance for students who have passed the mastery system to participate in their choice of elective classes for two weeks, while students who don't have their work at 90% or higher work on fixing their grades.